The Devonshire Foundation Inc

 1. Invitation-Based Process: This is not a foundation that accepts unsolicited applications through an open process.
 Building relationships through the Social Innovation Forum or other Boston philanthropic networks is the most reliable pathway to consideration.

-2. Capacity-Building Focus is Non-Negotiable: The foundation explicitly funds organizational growth infrastructure (staff, systems, fundraising capacity) rather than direct program delivery or capital projects.
-Frame any potential approach around how support would build sustainable organizational capacity.
+2. Capacity-Building Focus is Non-Negotiable: The foundation explicitly funds organisational growth infrastructure (staff, systems, fundraising capacity) rather than direct programme delivery or capital projects.
+Frame any potential approach around how support would build sustainable organisational capacity.

-3. Metro Boston Priority: While they occasionally fund elsewhere in New England, the strongest alignment is with Boston-area organizations, particularly for youth and sector-impact work.
+3. Metro Boston Priority: While they occasionally fund elsewhere in New England, the strongest alignment is with Boston-area organisations, particularly for youth and sector-impact work.

 4. Multi-Year Commitment: Expect to present a 3-5 year growth vision.
 The foundation makes multi-year commitments and expects grantees to achieve sustainable growth, not ongoing dependence.

-5. Matching Grant Strategy: The foundation founder Dusty Howland prioritized grants with "multiplier effects," and current grants often include matching components.
-Organizations with strong individual donor bases may be particularly attractive.
+5. Matching Grant Strategy: The foundation founder Dusty Howland prioritised grants with "multiplier effects," and current grants often include matching components.
+Organisations with strong individual donor bases may be particularly attractive.

 6. Family Foundation Values: Despite professional management, this remains a family foundation with personal interests.
-Environmental causes and youth programs reflect founder priorities that continue today.
+Environmental causes and youth programmes reflect founder priorities that continue today.

 7. Social Innovation Forum Connection: Tony Howland serves on the SIF board, and the foundation has been a lead sponsor for nine+ years.
-Organizations in SIF programs have a direct visibility pathway to the foundation.
+Organisations in SIF programmes have a direct visibility pathway to the foundation.

 References